micro/micro/README.md

 Clients are entrypoints into the system.
 They enable access to your services through known access points.

-- **api:** An api gateway.
-A single entry point with dynamic request routing using service discovery.
-The API gateway allows you to build a scalable microservice architecture on the backend and consolidate serving a public api on the frontend.
-The micro api provides powerful routing via discovery and pluggable handlers to serve http, grpc, websockets, publish events and more.
+- **api:** An api gateway which acts as a single entry point for the frontend with dynamic request routing using service discovery.

 - **bot:** A slack bot which enables you to query and interact with Micro directly from within slack.
 It's great for ChatOps.